London › Elizabeth Line Hotels

 4. Farringdon: Best for Food, Clerkenwell, and Cross-City Connections

-Farringdon is one of the best all-around bases on the line if you want excellent dining, a more local feel, and superb transport connections.
-Clerkenwell, Smithfield, and parts of the City are all easy from here.
+Farringdon is one of my favorite Elizabeth Line bases for travelers who want excellent restaurants, a more local feel, and superb transport without staying in the thick of tourist London.
+Clerkenwell, Smithfield, Exmouth Market, St. Paul’s, and parts of the City are all easy from here.

 Recommended Hotels